Skip to main content

 Leaders must pay attention to details without getting so lost in the details that they lose sight of the big picture.

-In The Dichotomy of Leadership summary, we outline the 12 dichotomies with at 1 short combat and business example each.
+In this article, we’ve briefly outlined some of the key insights and strategies you can use to achieve desired change.
+In our complete version of The Dichotomy of Leadership summary, we outline the 12 dichotomies with at least 1 short combat and business example each.
 These examples (with additional stories) are illustrated in vivid detail in the book, to help you see the principles at work.
-For more details about the book or the authors’ consulting firm, please visit
+Do get our complete book summary bundle which includes an infographic, 14-page text summary, and a 27-minute audio summary.

-Do get a copy of the book for the full details, get The Dichotomy of Leadership summary bundle for an overview of the various ideas and tips, or check out more resources/details at www.echelonfront.com.
+You can purchase the book here for the full details, or check out more resources/details at www.echelonfront.com.

 Click here to download The Dichotomy of Leadership summary & infographic